 Section overview and quick checks

 DNS problems when you’re on a VPN typically come down to one or more of these: VPN DNS server misconfigurations, DNS leaks your device or apps leaking DNS queries outside the VPN, IPv6 handling issues, or local network interference.
 Before you dive into deeper tweaks, run these quick checks to pinpoint the issue.
+Disney hotstar vpn not working heres how to fix it 2026

 – Check if the VPN has a built-in “DNS leak protection” feature and whether it’s enabled.